-1. This idea has been explored by some science fiction authors, in particular William Gibson in his novel Idoru (1996) and, to a lesser extent, Norman Spinrad in Little Heroes (1987).
+^{1.} This idea has been explored by some science fiction authors, in particular William Gibson in his novel Idoru (1996) and, to a lesser extent, Norman Spinrad in Little Heroes (1987).

 At first glance, dealing with interviews might appear to be the most challenging subtask, but we can make it tractable by imposing constrained syntax on questions and by limiting vocabulary to basic English and words that appear in the performer's material.
 We can also limit the questions to ones about the meaning of particular songs, the character's opinion about previous performances and interviews, and its feelings about fans and critics.
-The performer's answers should have a distinctive style and they should be consistent with its personality, but they need not use a diverse range of syntactic forms provided their content is reasonable.
+The performer's answers should have a distinctive style, consistent with its personality, but they need not use a diverse range of syntactic forms provided their content is reasonable.

-Of course, integrating these capabilities poses challenges of its own, but recent years have seen increasing success at building complex systems, as evidenced by AAAI's Integrated Intelligence and Cognitive Systems tracks.
-Moreover, the integration issues should be offset by the relative independence of the four component tasks, which can be worked on separately even though some tasks build on others.
+Of course, integrating these capabilities poses challenges of its own, but recent years have seen increasing success at building complex systems, as evidenced by AAAI's Integrated Intelligence track.
+Moreover, the integration issues should be offset by the relative independence of the four component tasks, so they can be worked on separately even though tasks later in the list build on earlier ones.
 For instance, the agent needs song material before it can perform, but researchers could test this ability by giving the agent existing lyrics, music, or both.
 Interviews would focus on the performer's career, such as the meaning of particular songs and its feeling about certain performances, but many aspects of dialogue rely on general conversational skills that do not require such content, and initial interviews could be scripted.
 Thus, researchers could make initial progress by focusing on reduced tasks that nevertheless lead toward a compelling synthetic pop star.

 One advantage of this challenge, like the others I will pose, is that we can measure success in the same manner as for human performers.
-The most natural metric in this case is the number of songs, videos, and albums that have been sold or, since the public may at first be reluctant to buy material produced by synthetic agents, the number of recordings that have been viewed on sites like YouTube.
-This would let developers follow the progress of a particular character, whose popularity might grow as the agent's capabilities improve, as its accomplisments grow, and as its reputation with audiences increases over time.
+The natural metric in this case is the number of songs, videos, and albums sold or, since the public may at first be reluctant to buy material produced by synthetic agents, the number of recordings viewed on sites like YouTube.
+This would let the developers follow progress of a particular character, whose popularity might grow as its capabilities improve over time and as its reputation with audiences increases.

 But aggregate scores of this sort provide little feedback for assigning credit and blame, so we should also include measures for component tasks.
-To this end, one could organize an explicit competition (presumably named 'American Aidoll') in which a panel of human judges rates performers along dimensions like originality and expressiveness.
+To this end, one could organize an explicit competition (possibly named 'American Aidoll') in which a panel of human judges rates performers along dimensions like originality and expressiveness.
 Synthetic characters could compete not only against each other, but also against human-controlled avatars that would provide useful control conditions.
-The latter would operate in the same virtual environment to ensure that all contestants use the same graphics and animation technologies.
+The latter would operate in the same virtual environment to ensure that all use the same graphics and animation technologies.